nrobinson2000/po-util/README.md

        po DFU_COMMAND

 Commands:
-  build        Compile code in \"firmware\" subdirectory flash        Compile code and flash to device using dfu-util clean        Refresh all code init         Initialize a new po-util project
+  build        Compile code in "firmware" subdirectory flash        Compile code and flash to device using dfu-util clean        Refresh all code init         Initialize a new po-util project